-New York City’s First Dog Café Coming to the East Village
+New York City’s First Dog Café Opens in East Village

 Move over, cat cafés.
 Dogs are (finally) getting their day.

-New York City’s first dog-friendly café is set to open in the East Village this December, so you can sip lattes and wine to your heart’s content alongside your furry best friend.
+New York City’s first dog-friendly café just opened its doors in the East Village, so you can sip lattes and wine to your heart’s content alongside your furry best friend.

-Named Boris & Horton, after owners Coppy and Logan Holzman’s respective pooches, the café and community space will serve drinks, snacks, and sandwiches on one side, and have a doggie lounge on the other—complete with a canine photo booth (cuteness overload) and select pet supplies.
+Named Boris & Horton, after owners Coppy and Logan Holzman’s respective pooches, the café and community space serves drinks, snacks, and sandwiches on one side, and have a doggie lounge on the other—complete with a canine photo booth (cuteness overload) and select pet supplies.

 “It’s like basically going to someone’s nice living room with your dog, and it’s adjacent to a place where you can get all your food and coffee,” Coppy Holzman told DNA Info.